mheberger/upstream-delineator/README.md

 The simplification routine also appears to make the subbasin sizes somewhat more homogeneous.
-The area of MERIT-Basins unit catchments is highly variable, and highly skeweed, with many very small unit catchments.
+The area of MERIT-Basins unit catchments is highly variable, and highly skewed, with many very small unit catchments.
  After consolidation, the distribution of subbasin areas tends to be more tightly clustered around the mean, as indicated by a lower coefficient